sap-tutorials/Tutorials/tutorials/cp-enterprisemessaging-instance-create/cp-enterprisemessaging-instance-create.md

   You must fulfill at least one of the following two points to be able to proceed with this tutorial.

-  - An account in SAP Cloud Platform (Cloud Foundry) trial environment
   - SAP Cloud Platform (Cloud Foundry) environment with SAP Cloud Platform Enterprise Messaging entitlement

 ---